 - See something, say something.
 So many times I go into teacher groups and the things people say!
 Whenever you see something that’s either blatant or inferred racism, call them out.
 Sometimes all it takes is to be educated for people to change.
 Other times, it doesn’t matter what you say the person will remain the same- either is fine.
 The point is that you spoke out.

 - Challenge curriculum that has blatant “whitewashing” of historical events, moments, and people.
 This is particularly important because we know of several examples of textbooks misrepresenting key events in American history.
 Instead of teaching and being compliant, teach students the truth and bring in secondary and primary sources that teach what really happened.

-- Be an ally and educate yourself on systematic racism.
+- Be an ally and educate yourself on systemic racism.
 Talk to people who are different than you and find out ways you can be an ally.
-Systematic racism is what this country was founded on and it’s important that all teachers understand how they can create equitable classrooms.
+Systemic racism is what this country was founded on and it’s important that all teachers understand how they can create equitable classrooms.
 It could be you bringing in more diverse texts or engaging students in events from around the world that allow you to stretch what your students think they know.

-In Eli Wiesel’s Noble Peace Speech he famously said, “And that is why I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
+In Eli Wiesel’s Nobel Peace Prize Speech he famously said, “And that is why I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”
 In 2018, let’s take sides and think about ways how you can move into understanding how hate, intolerance, and bias affect school climate and impacting students and their educators.